hsl25/hsl25.github.io/index.md

 ---

-## Dashboard Development (Southampton University Formula Student Team)
+## Dashboard Development - Southampton University Formula Student Team

 - Integrating an LCD screen into the steering wheel of the car.
 - Designed the schematic for the buck/boost converter.